margenomics/MIBC_NACresponse_Predictor/README.md

 | --------------- | --------- |
 | Train/test      | 0.76      |
 | Bootstrap .632+ | 0.76      |

+## New unseen data:
+An example to test the AUC and other metrics of the models with new unseen data can be found here: https://github.com/EvolutionaryGenomics-GRIB/BLCA_ICI_Response_Predictor/blob/main/how_to_load_trained_model.ipynb

 ## Contact:
 - Sergio Vázquez Montes de Oca (svazquez1@researchmar.net)